hassammughal/luxpmzeplin/README.md

 # luxpmzeplin
-A simple front-end developed based on screens designed in Zeplin
+A simple front-end project based on screens designed in Zeplin